Thomas-Smith0176/Thomas-Smith0176/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning to program with NorthCoders
+- 🌱 I’m currently learning software development with NorthCoders
 - 📫 How to reach me: thomas_smith@talktalk.net
 - 😄 Pronouns: he/him